-Installing the heatsink
+Installing the heatsink - discrete

 - 1. Place the heatsink on the system board and align the screw holes on the heatsink with the screw holes on the system board [1]. - 2.
-In sequential order (as indicated on the heatsink), tighten the four captive screws that secure the heatsink to the system board [2].
+Replace the three (M2x3) screws that secure the heatsink to the system board [2]. - 3.
+In sequential order (as indicated on the heatsink), tighten the four captive screws that secure the heatsink to the system board [3].